Diffuse relaxation approximation in a heated Fermi system: Diffusion approximation for the kinetic equation

 In the case of low temperatures $T\ll E_F$, the equilibrium distribution function is close to the stepwise distribution in momentum space; therefore, its derivative has a delta-like form $\frac{\displaystyle\partial f_{eq}}{\displaystyle\partial p} \sim -\delta(p-p_F)$.
 Taking this fact into account, the expression (\ref{taul1}) in the low-temperature approximation takes the form \cite{KoLu.UPJ.2014}

-It should be noted here that the expression (\ref{taulf}) coincides with the expression for the two-particle relaxation time, which was obtained by us in \cite{KoLu.UPJ.2014} in the approximation of constant diffusion and mobility coefficients.
-Consequently, the approximation of constant diffusion and mobility coefficients does not exclude their dependence on temperature.
+It should be noted here that the expression (\ref{taulf}) coincides with the expression for the two-particle relaxation time, which was obtained by us in \cite{KoLu.UPJ.2014} in the approximation of constant diffusion and drift coefficients.
+Consequently, the approximation of constant diffusion and drift coefficients does not exclude their dependence on temperature.

 Looking at Eqs. (\ref{taul1}) and (\ref{taulf}), it should be noted that the two-particle relaxation time is determined only through the diffusion coefficient $D_p(p)$.